Tomev/qcflow/docs/source/getting-started/logging-first-model/step1-tracking-server.rst

     ...

 .. note::
-    Remember the host and port name that your MLflow tracking server is assigned.
+    Remember the host and port name that your QCFlow tracking server is assigned.
 You will need this information in the next section of this tutorial!

 Congratulations!
-Your MLflow environment is now set up and ready to go.
-As you progress, you'll explore the myriad of functionalities MLflow has to offer, streamlining and enhancing your machine learning workflows.
+Your QCFlow environment is now set up and ready to go.
+As you progress, you'll explore the myriad of functionalities QCFlow has to offer, streamlining and enhancing your machine learning workflows.